keajs/kea-docs/docs/guide/advanced.md

 const selector = (state) => state.path.to.something.counter
 ```

 That's an incomplete definition.
-Selectors take a second argument called `props`.
+All selectors have a second argument called `props`.

 ```javascript
 const selector = (state, props) => state.path.to.something.counter + props.defaultCounter
 ```

-To make your new selector update itself when a prop changes, it's easiest to define an inline
+To make your new selector update itself when props change, use an inline
-selector that picks the right value from `props`.
-Here's an example:
+selector that picks the right value from `props`:

 ```javascript
 const counterLogic = kea({